 The light reflected on the surface of these paintings, and the reflections from their grooves, ridges and smooth textures.
-The optical mixture between the brightness of the reflections and the black makes a purely black palette appear varied.
+The optical mixture between the brightness of the reflections and the actual color makes a purely black palette appear varied.
 Consequently, each painting is a unique experience and cannot be appreciated fully in photos.
-“Here, it is the light that emanates from the black itself, and which resonates, becoming animated under the eyes of the one who is looking, who can see forms appearing and disappearing.”.
+“Here, it is the light that emanates from the black itself, and which resonates, becoming animated under the eyes of the one who is looking, who can see forms appearing and disappearing.”

-During the sixties, a rich collector visited his studio where the artist had been exhibiting his work.
+During the 1960s, a rich collector visited his studio where the artist had been exhibiting his work.
 There she found only dark paintings with flat blackened surfaces.
 Disconcerted she made the following remark: “To be honest, I was looking for something red, or pink, something a bit more joyful”.
 To which Rothko replied: “Pink, red, yellow, orange?
 Are they not the colors of hell?”.

-Pollock is also famous for his series of Black paintings.
-We can see dense interlacing of black lines sprayed violently across the surface of the canvas.
+Pollock is also famous for his series of black paintings.
+We can see dense interlacing of lines sprayed violently across the surface of the canvas.
 Nevertheless, the idea that all of this is spontaneous is not true, as Pollock carefully considered each composition and the location of the lines before dribbling and pouring in his famous style.